 After analysis, management could decide to offer variations of category A items, i.e. offer the stove in a different finish.
 The amount of labor delegated to category A items could exceed time allotted to other categories.

 While a simplistic function, ABC Inventory analysis gives companies a high-level view of product performance to determine whether the existing inventory strategy should remain in place or whether opportunities for growth exist in top selling items.
-With SOS Inventory, this is easy to do with full-scale data analysis of any criteria at a moment’s notice.
+With SOS Inventory, this is easy to do with full-scale data analysis of any criteria desired.
+By creating classes to sort your products, SOS becomes the ideal ABC inventory software tool operating in the background while you focus on your business.
+Enjoy the ease of ABC inventory control system features with the benefit of extensive inventory management tools.